microsoft/human-pose-estimation.pytorch/README.md

    sed -i "1254s/torch\.backends\.cudnn\.enabled/False/g" ${PYTORCH}/torch/nn/functional.py
    ```
    Note that instructions like # PYTORCH=/path/to/pytorch indicate that you should pick a path where you'd like to have pytorch installed  and then set an environment variable (PYTORCH in this case) accordingly.
-1. Clone this repo, and we'll call the directory that you cloned as ${POSE_ROOT}
+1. Clone this repo, and we'll call the directory that you cloned as ${POSE_ROOT}.
-2. Install dependencies.
+2. Install dependencies:
    ```
    pip install -r requirements.txt
    ```
-3. Make libs
+3. Make libs:
    ```
    cd ${POSE_ROOT}/lib
    make